terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_network_v2.html.markdown

 * `description` - See Argument Reference above.
 * `region` - See Argument Reference above.
 * `external` - See Argument Reference above.
 * `shared` - Specifies whether the network resource can be accessed by any tenant or not.
 * `availability_zone_hints` - The availability zone candidates for the network.
 * `transparent_vlan` - See Argument Reference above.
 * `all_tags` - The set of string tags applied on the network.
 * `mtu` - See Argument Reference above.
+* `dns_domain` - The network DNS domain.
+Available, when Neutron DNS extension is enabled